-Proper fuel oil (FO) injection viscosity control for diesel engine
+Fuel oil (FO) injection viscosity control for a marine diesel engine

-The Chief Engineer shall control viscosity properly for the diesel engine operation giving attention to the following items:
+The chief engineer should control viscosity properly for the diesel engine operation considering the following items:

-(1) For light load (Low speed) operation, temperature setting shall be raised so that FO is could be used within the low viscosity area in the viscosity range recommended by the engine manufacturer.
+1. For light load (Low speed) operation, temperature setting shall be raised so that FO could be used within the low viscosity area in the viscosity range recommended by the engine manufacturer.

 Related articles